guildai/guild.ai/pages/docs/intro.md

 ./fashion:train         Train classifier from scratch.
 ```

-Let's generate some sample predictions by running `predict`:
+Next, generate predictions by running `predict`:

 ``` command
 guild run predict
 ```

-Confirm the operation by pressing `Enter`.
+Press `Enter` to confirm.

 Guild runs the operation, which selects five images at random from the
 Fashion-MNIST test dataset and classifies them using the trained
 model.
-The result for each image is displayed in a PNG located in the
+The prediction for each image is plotted in a `png` file
-operation run directory.
+located in the operation run directory.

 To view the generated files from the `predict` operation, run: